 Tucked away down a meandering drive at the head of the Golden Valley, Westley Farm is one of the Cotswolds’ best-kept secrets.
 Five self-catering, pet-friendly cottages, each with its own quirky charm, hidden on a 70-acre farm, surrounded by ancient woodland, rolling meadows and unrivalled views.

-From spring to autumn we also have a beautiful yurt available, set in the farm’s magnificent ancient woodland, with a unique roll-top bath inside a horse box.
+From spring to autumn we have a beautiful yurt available, set in the farm’s magnificent ancient woodland, with a unique roll-top bath inside a horse box.
+We have also just completed work on a blissful log cabin, set in another part of the woods with a watering can shower and antique wood-burning stove.

 For the adventurous a canal runs along the edge of the farm, leading to the nearby town of Stroud, home to a thriving arts scene and a bustling farmer’s market.
 A 15 minute walk across the fields takes you to the nearest pub, The Crown at Frampton Mansell, a quintessential open-beamed Cotswolds inn where you can sit outside and watch the sun go down over the hills.
 Close by is the historic open common of Minchinhampton, where cows graze across the golf links.
 Further afield is the Roman market town of Cirencester.